discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 **Step 1: Phantasms**

-We'll start off with the basic rotation for summoning Phantasms.
-This is the backbone of the rotation and practising this part for a bit will get you set up well for the rest of the rotation.
+We'll start with the basic rotation for summoning Phantasms.
+This is the backbone of the rotation and practicing this part for a bit will get you set up well for the rest of the rotation.

 1. Start on Greatsword and use <Skill name="Phantasmal Berserker"/>, then swap to Dagger/Sword.
 2. Use <Skill name="Phantasmal Swordsman"/> and <Skill name="Phantasmal Disenchanter"/>.